jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

           {(1, 2): "key"}
       )

-the terminal outputs an :doc:`/AssertionError`
+the terminal shows an :doc:`/AssertionError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^